Mound, Texas

-Mound is an unincorporated community in Coryell County, Texas, United States.
+Mound is an unincorporated community and census designated place (CDP) in Coryell County, Texas, United States.
 Its elevation is 692 feet.
 Although Mound is unincorporated, it has a post office, with the ZIP code of 76558.

-Mound was settled early in the 1850s, before most other communities in Coryell County; it did not receive a railroad line until 1882 or a post office until 1884.
+Mound was settled early in the 1850s, before most other communities in Coryell County; despite this, it did not receive a railroad line until 1882 or a post office until 1884.
 Although Mound was long a center of education (it was named for the local White Mound School), in 1971 its schools were merged into the Gatesville Independent School District.
 Today, FM 1829 passes through Mound.

-As Of 2020, the Population Of Mound, TX is 174.
+As of 2020, the population of Mound was 174.

+Demographics

+Mound first appeared as a census designated place in the 2020 U.S. census.

+2020 Census

+Education

+The Gatesville Independent School District is the area school district.

+All of the county is in the service area of Central Texas College.